 The population of Unst has diminished over the past century, but less quickly than on many Scottish islands.
 Its high point was 2,269 in 1871, while by 1991 it stood at 1,055.
 It had reduced further, to 720, by 2001; and to 632 by 2011.

 The excellent main road from the ferry terminus leads north east as far as Baltasound, the scattered village "capital" of Unst.
 This is considerably less busy than it was a century ago at the height of the herring boom.
-But it remains home to many of Unst's services, including the leisure centre and school, the main harbour, and the airfield.
-The Baltasound Hotel is Unst's only hotel (and Britain's most northerly), while the nearby Valhalla Brewery is, in turn, Britain's most northerly brewery.
+But it remains home to many of Unst's services, including the leisure centre and school, the main harbour, and the largely mothballed airfield.
+The Baltasound Hotel is Unst's only hotel (and Britain's most northerly).

 North again brings you to Haroldswick.
 The village is home to the mothballed military base, while Saxa Vord on the hilltop above above still carries its aerials and domes.
-It is also home to Britain's most northerly church, plus the Unst Boat Haven and the Unst Heritage Centre.
+In recent years Saxa Vord has become home to a resort and to a gin distillery.

-From Haroldswick you can follow roads north west towards the nature reserve, cliffs and sea birds at Hermaness, or north east towards Britain's most northerly house (and road) at Skaw: plus more spectacular coastal scenery.
+From Haroldswick you can follow roads north east towards Britain's most northerly house (and road) at Skaw.
+Or you can head north west towards the nature reserve, cliffs and sea birds at Hermaness, overlooking Muckle Flugga, Britain's most northerly point.

 Visitor InformationView Location on Map